VIC.GOV.AU | Policy and Advisory Library

 Reportable Conduct Scheme

-The department's Conduct and Integrity Division (CID) has responsibility for reporting any allegations of ‘reportable conduct’ raised against certain adults engaged by the department, school or school council to the Commission for Children and Young People (CCYP), on behalf of the department.
+The department's Conduct and Integrity Division (CID) has responsibility for reporting any allegations of ‘reportable conduct’ raised against certain adults engaged by the department, ELV centres, school or school council to the Social Services Regulator (SSR), on behalf of the department.

 • a sexual offence committed against, with or in the presence of a child,